linuxphoneapps/linuxphoneapps.org/content/build-systems/_index.md

 #
 # Note: We use quoted keys here.
 [extra.framework_pages]
-"Kirigami" = "frameworks/kirigami.md"
+"Kirigami" = "frameworks/Kirigami.md"
 +++

-An overview of the UI Frameworks apps use.
+An overview of the licenses used.